 Water and Adventure Tours on Paradise Island

-Paradise Island offers plenty of water adventures, so visitors can add excitement to their beach days.
-These tours let you explore the clear Bahamian water, and see marine life up close.
-As well as enjoy fun experiences you won’t find at many other destinations.
+Water adventures add excitement to any beach day.
+These tours let visitors explore the clear Bahamian water, see marine life up close, and enjoy experiences not found in many other places.

 Snorkeling and Diving